Volunteer at BSF

 The campus cottages, auditorium and dining room require occasional cleaning by volunteers before and after training sessions of BSF leaders and others who visit campus.

 Landscaping, mechanical, carpentry, painting, plumbing, electrical and many other jobs are performed routinely

 Tools and materials will be provided for the job assigned, upon arrival.
 If you are interested in maintenance work, please let the volunteer coordinator know at email@example.com.

 Please remember that you will be volunteering in a business environment.
 Your comfort is important, but so is your witness to those who do business with headquarters.

+Press -- Please wear comfortable, closed-toed shoes.
 In the press or housekeeping areas, women may wear casual slacks, skirts, capris or nice jeans.
 Men may wear casual trousers or nice jeans.
 (Please, no shorts.)
-Please wear comfortable shoes.
-Tennis shoes are acceptable.

 When assigned to landscaping and maintenance, please dress appropriately for the job and season.